 3. Honors the missional trajectory of the ELCA;

-4. Upholds Augsburg College’s commitment to be a “Reconciling in Christ” community welcoming all people into fullness of the body of Christ.
+4. Upholds Augsburg University’s commitment to be a “Reconciling in Christ” community welcoming all people into fullness of the body of Christ.
 And,

 5. Abides with the marriage laws of the State of Minnesota that, as of August 1, 2013, legally recognizes same-gender civil marriages.

 What does this mean for the practice of marriage at Hoversten Chapel at Augsburg?
 The Campus Ministry Office, leaning into our Lutheran traditional and biblical understanding of God’s love in Christ, honors and celebrates the ELCA’s 2009 social statement, Human Sexuality: Gift and Trust.
 After years of careful discernment, study, and prayer around issues of sexuality, the ELCA adopted this statement that permits congregations and worshiping communities and their clergy to bless permanent life-long same-gender relationships if they believe God is calling them to do so.
 The Campus Ministry Office believes God is doing just that!